ZoranStojsavljevic/Android_12_BT_SCO_Audio_HAL/Android_build/build_Android_12/README.md

-## Compiling the entire Android 12 source code
+## Fetching and compiling the entire Android 12 source code

-Compiling the entire Android 12 source code requires a well-prepared environment and understanding of the build process.
+Fetching and compiling the entire Android 12 source code requires a well-prepared environment and understanding of the build process.

 Below is a professional and comprehensive guide: